 Xylem, Inc. is a water infrastructure company covering both clean and waste water applications.
 The company is focused on both developed markets where aging infrastructure requires upgrading, as well as emerging markets, where population growth and urbanization is increasing demand.
 Approximately 40% of the company's revenue comes from products which move, test and treat water, predominantly for utility/municipality customers.
 The remaining 60% of revenue comes from industrially focused water treatment and infrastructure applications including pumps, irrigation and testing equipment, with end market customers including energy, agriculture, shale gas and construction markets.

 Murata Manufacturing Co.

 Murata Manufacturing was established in 1944 as a ceramic capacitor manufacturer.
 Based on its superior ceramic process technology, Murata has earned a strong market share in the global ceramic capacitors & filters markets.
-Murata is now diversifying into super-capacitors and other ceramic-based wireless module businesses.
+Murata is now diversifying into super-capacitors and other ceramic-based wireless module businesses, which can significantly increase the energy efficiency of these devices.
 This makes Murata an industry innovator and a leader in advanced components that reduce: material use (through miniaturization), heat loss, electricity usage and production waste.
 Backed by good cost management, Murata has consistently maintained high margins.
 It is also aggressive on dividend increases and share buy-backs.
 Earnings should continue to grow due to opportunities in the smartphone market, tablet market growth and yen depreciation.
 The firm is also a leader in environmental reporting, general CSR programs, and in the development of advanced “Eco-friendly Products”.

 This information is not a recommendation to buy or sell any security.